Launch of Men's Staff Network

 White young working-class men are significantly under-represented in higher education, and addressing this disparity is a key responsibility for us all at LJMU.
 We are committed to targeted outreach, mentoring, and tailored support to improve access, engagement, and success for this group.

-I believe that if we spend time focusing on this issue it not only not only empowers white working-class men, but hopefully also creates a ripple effect that benefits other under-represented communities, enriching our academic environment and ultimately delivers strong outcomes for society.
+I believe that if we spend time focusing on this issue it not only empowers white working-class men, but hopefully also creates a ripple effect that benefits other under-represented communities, enriching our academic environment and ultimately delivers strong outcomes for society.

-Q: We are using International Men’s Day 2024 to formally launch a new LJMU Men’s Network.
+We are using International Men’s Day 2024 to formally launch a new LJMU Men’s Network.
 What do you think are some of the benefits in providing a dedicated space for colleagues to come together to discuss the issues affecting men and boys will bring to the University?

 Launching the LJMU Men’s Network provides an important space for people to come together and engage in open dialogue about the unique challenges faced by men and boys.